alrokayan/hadoop-openstack-centos/README.rst

 Scale-in: Delete Slave Nodes
 ----------------------------

-You can downscale your Hadoop cluster by deleting VM nodes, from OpenStack controller you need to execute: ``scalability-openstack\02-downscale.sh`` and pass the slave VM name.
-However, you can just execute ``02-downscale.sh`` and the script will show you a list of VM names, and ask you to inout the right one.
+You can scale-in your Hadoop cluster by deleting VM nodes, from OpenStack controller you need to execute: ``scalability-openstack\02-scale-in.sh`` and pass the slave VM name.
+However, you can just execute ``02-scale-in.sh`` and the script will show you a list of VM names, and ask you to inout the right one.

 Web UI Monitoring